florenceasitwas/site/_sources/paatz-smn.md

 succession of the Cecilian Master?
 Probably created soon after the chapel was built; uncovered in 1912 (207).

-Large panel painting on the back wall, the so-called Rucellai Madonna; enthroned Madonna with child, adored by kneeling angels; on the frame medallions with bust portraits of apostles and saints; main monument of Dugento painting, early work by Duccio di Buoninsegna, 1285 (?);
+Large panel painting on the back wall, the so-called *Rucellai Madonna*; enthroned Madonna with child, adored by kneeling angels; on the frame medallions with bust portraits of apostles and saints; main monument of Dugento painting, early work by Duccio di Buoninsegna, 1285 (?);
 previously often attributed to Cimabue (208).
-On the north wall, panel painting, Martyrdom of St.
+On the north wall, panel painting, *Martyrdom of St.
-Catherine of Alexandria, by Giuliano Bugiardini, around 1530; commissioned from Bugiardini by Palla Rucellai for the altar of the chapel and allegedly executed by him with the help of Michelangelo (preliminary drawing of the figures in the foreground) and Tribolo (models for these figures) (209).
+Catherine of Alexandria*, by Giuliano Bugiardini, around 1530; commissioned from Bugiardini by Palla Rucellai for the altar of the chapel and allegedly executed by him with the help of Michelangelo (preliminary drawing of the figures in the foreground) and Tribolo (models for these figures) (209).